 Language course equivalents are for the purpose of awarding credit only and do not indicate a student's level of placement in a language.
 Students taking AP and IB language exams may be placed in a higher language course and should take the relevant placement test to determine the appropriate course to take.
 The Advanced Placement examination can be used to satisfy General Education Program Requirements in accordance with college policy.
 Whether such credit shall apply to Oxford's distribution requirements and the General Education Program Requirements is a determination made by the faculty in the discipline granting the credit.
 AP scores must be received by the end of the first semester of the first year.
 Scores should be sent directly to Oxford College, Registrar's Office, 801 Emory Street, Oxford, Georgia 30054 from AP Services, P. O. Box 6671, Princeton, New Jersey 08541-6671.
 AP code for Oxford College is 5186.
-Phone 609.771.7388 or 888.225.5427; email address: apexams@info.collegeboard.org; web address: https://apscore.collegeboard.org/scores.
+Phone 609.771.7388 or 888.225.5427; email address: appexams@info.collegeboard.org; web address: https://apscore.collegeboard.org/scores.
 INTERNATIONAL BACCALAUREATE (IB) For all IB language courses, it must be determined whether the student took the IB course in her or his native language.
 Credit will normally be given only for Group 2 Language Acquisition (Language B) courses; however, students who complete Group 1 Studies in Language and Literature (Language A) courses outside their native language may also receive credit.
 A student may receive credit for only one English IB test and for one test in a particular language, either in Group 1 or Group 2.
 Emory University may accept language exams other than those here listed upon petition.
 Oxford College will grant up to twelve hours of credit for IB scores of five, six, or seven on the higher-level examinations.
 Students may not receive IB credit in a discipline if AP credit has been granted.
-No credit will be allowed for subsidiary- level examinations.
+No credit will be allowed for subsidiary-level examinations.
 IB scores must be received by the end of the first semester of the first year.
 Scores should be sent to Oxford College, Registrar's Office, 801 Emory Street, Oxford, Georgia 30054 from International Baccalaureate Americas Global Centre, 7501 Wisconsin Avenue, Suite 200 West, Bethesda, Maryland 20814.
 Phone: 301.202.3000; Fax: 301.202.3003; Email: iba@ibo.org; Skype: IN Americas; web address: ibo.org.
+As noted in the "General Guidelines" section, a maximum of 8 credits from outside of Emory may be applied to the Oxford Associate of Arts degree requirements.
+Up to 12 test credits can be applied to the student's bachelor's degree requirements upon continuation to the Atlanta campus after graduating from Oxford.
+COLLEGE CREDIT Students who have taken college courses to supplement their high school program should apply as a first-year student applicant.
+Dual/joint enrollment course work will be evaluated, and students may receive credit at Oxford College, provided their performance is creditable, does not count toward high school graduation, and work consists of acceptable college- level courses as determined by the assistant dean for academic affairs.
+No more than 18 semester hours of credit will be granted for combined AP, IB, or college credit course work.
+As noted in the "General Guidelines" section, a maximum of 8 credits from outside of Emory may be applied to the Oxford Associate of Arts degree requirements.